Dors History, Family Crest & Coats of Arms

 Early History of the Dors family

-Another 193 words (14 lines of text) are included under the topic Early Dors History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Dors research.
+Another 63 words (4 lines of text) are included under the topic Early Dors History in all our PDF Extended History products and printed products wherever possible.

 Dors Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, Norman French and other languages became incorporated into English throughout the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Dors include Dore, Dorey, Dory, Dorie, Doar, Doare, Doore, Doorey, Doorie and many more.